Livforsakringsbolaget Skandia Omsesidigt Acquires 400 Shares of DexCom, Inc. (NASDAQ:DXCM)

 Livforsakringsbolaget Skandia Omsesidigt lifted its holdings in shares of DexCom, Inc. (NASDAQ:DXCM) by 40.0% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm owned 1,400 shares of the medical device company’s stock after acquiring an additional 400 shares during the quarter.
 Livforsakringsbolaget Skandia Omsesidigt’s holdings in DexCom were worth $518,000 as of its most recent SEC filing.

 Several research firms recently issued reports on DXCM.
+Oppenheimer boosted their price target on DexCom from $415.00 to $449.00 and gave the company an “outperform” rating in a research note on Friday, February 12th.
 TheStreet upgraded DexCom from a “c+” rating to a “b” rating in a research note on Thursday, February 11th.
+UBS Group upgraded DexCom from a “neutral” rating to a “buy” rating and boosted their price target for the company from $410.00 to $445.00 in a research note on Wednesday, January 6th.
 Morgan Stanley boosted their price target on DexCom from $402.00 to $410.00 and gave the company an “equal weight” rating in a research note on Friday, February 12th.
-Raymond James boosted their price target on DexCom from $415.00 to $449.00 and gave the company an “outperform” rating in a research note on Friday, February 12th.
-Canaccord Genuity reduced their price target on DexCom from $475.00 to $435.00 and set a “buy” rating for the company in a research note on Thursday, December 10th.
-Finally, Piper Sandler boosted their price target on DexCom from $465.00 to $500.00 and gave the company an “overweight” rating in a research note on Friday, January 29th.
+Finally, Citigroup dropped their price objective on DexCom from $485.00 to $480.00 and set a “buy” rating for the company in a report on Friday, February 12th.
 One research analyst has rated the stock with a sell rating, three have assigned a hold rating and thirteen have given a buy rating to the stock.
 DexCom presently has an average rating of “Buy” and a consensus target price of $442.25.

 DexCom stock opened at $368.16 on Tuesday.
 The company has a debt-to-equity ratio of 1.10, a quick ratio of 6.00 and a current ratio of 6.39.
 DexCom, Inc. has a 52 week low of $250.01 and a 52 week high of $456.23.
 The stock has a market capitalization of $35.41 billion, a P/E ratio of 152.13, a price-to-earnings-growth ratio of 6.15 and a beta of 0.86.
 The stock has a fifty day moving average of $373.74 and a 200-day moving average of $368.36.